Data Protection Policy and Information about Cookies

 Our business partners and advertising networks may also serve you with adverts on our Sites.
 We allow third parties to collect information about your online activities using cookies and other technologies.

-The third parties may include other Thomas Cook companies, our suppliers/business partners who collect information when you view or interact with an advert on one of our Sites, and advertising networks.
+The third parties may include our suppliers/business partners who collect information when you view or interact with an advert on one of our Sites, and advertising networks.
 We also collect information about your online activities using cookies and other technologies when you use websites other than our Sites to provide advertising services to third parties.
 This technology allows us to display an advert to you on other websites based on your page visits and other behaviours whilst on our Sites.

 The information collected by these third parties might be used to make predictions about your preferences or interests and to display adverts on our Sites or across the internet appropriate to those perceived interests.
 Please see our Cookies Policy for more information.